-This calculator helps you analyze how often values occur in your dataset by organizing them into a structured table.
-It calculates the frequency (count) of each unique value, helping you understand the distribution and patterns in your data.
-The calculator provides a frequency table with the count and percentage of each distinct value in the selected column.
+This calculator creates a structured table showing how often values appear in your dataset.
+It displays the frequency (count), cumulative frequency, percentage, and cumulative percentage of each unique value, helping you identify patterns and distributions in your data.
 You can choose how categories are sorted (alphabetically, by weekday, by month, numerically, or in a custom order you define) to best represent your data.
-Additionally, it includes a bar chart to visualize the distribution of values.
+A bar chart is also included to better understand your data's distribution.

 Quick Calculator